magnusdyremoe/caltech101/README.md

-# caltech101
+# Caltech101
-Image classificiation on data set caltech101
+Image classificiation on data set caltech101.

-Data set caltech101 is split into 101 different classes.
-Run split_train_test.py to generate train, validation and test set.
-This requires one folder named train, containt all images, one empty folder named val and one folder named test.
-The caltech101 data set can be found at https://www.kaggle.com/athota1/caltech101 .

-Virtual machine made to run on Google cloud.
-For tutorial on how to run the vm follow this link: https://www.youtube.com/watch?v=Db4FfhXDYS8&ab_channel=JinayShah .
+This repo consists of 5 notebooks, model weights, model histories and scripts to visualize the data.

+The 5 notebooks are:
+* One notebook to unzip a folder in jupyter notebook virtual machine.
+* Two notebooks for a 6 layer CNN with and without augmented data as input.
+* Two notebooks using transfer learning with a pre-trained VGG16 model with and without augmented data as input.

+The 4 notebooks with CNN models contains:
+* Data pre-processing with.
+* The respective models with training and prediction.
+Also containing plots for top-1 accuracy, top-5 accuracy and loss for the training history.
+* A detailed classification report yielding precision, recall and f1-score for all classes in the dataset.

-Input following line in VM PuTTy: jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser &
+Note to self: Input following line in VM PuTTy: jupyter notebook --ip=0.0.0.0 --port=8888 --no-browser &

 ### Step by step guide to replicate this project. ###